Adjustments to Comps – Special Situations

 The accounting rules followed for defined benefit pensions schemes vary significantly:

 The net pension scheme deficit is unlikely to be recognized on the balance sheet.
-However, when using either US GAAP, UK GAAP or IFRS, this figure is disclosed in the accounts and so international comparability can be achieved.
+However, when using either US GAAP, UK GAAP, or IFRS, this figure is disclosed in the accounts, so international comparability can be achieved.
 Since payments into pension schemes are tax deductible, any payments made to reduce this deficit will reduce taxes payable.

 As with the accounting (or non-accounting) in the balance sheet, internationally the income statement effects will vary.
 Once more, US GAAP, UK GAAP, and IFRS disclose similar figures.
 Where EBIT or EBITDA is the metric of choice, the most relevant element is the current service cost – being the increase in the projected benefit obligation (present value of scheme liabilities) due to employees working for the company during the period.
 To calculate EBIT or EBITDA, the existing accounting for pensions in the income statement should be removed and replaced with the current service cost (as an operating expense).